swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Sets

-Most introductory python courses do not go over sets this early (or at all), but I've found this data type to be useful.
-The python set type is similar to the idea of a mathematical set: it is an unordered collection of unique things.
-Consider:
+Most introductory python courses do not go over sets this early (or at all), and in the interest of time we're no different.
+The python set type is a useful data type similar to the idea of a mathematical set: it is an unordered collection of unique things.

+Consider the following examples if you're interested in the useful sorts of things you can do with python sets:

 ```
 In [3] fruit = set(["apple", "banana", "pear", "banana"]) #You have to use a list to create a set.